Samkelo-Kinetic/README/README.md

 $ appium

-start the appium-server on MAC OS by clicking on the appium icon.
+Start the appium-server on MAC OS by clicking on the appium icon.

 # Running the tests (end to end)